grafana/mimir/docs/sources/mimir/configure/configure-shuffle-sharding/index.md

 The current shuffle sharding implementation in Grafana Mimir has a limitation that prevents you from safely decreasing the tenant shard size when you enable ingesters’ shuffle sharding on the read path.

 If a tenant’s shard decreases in size, there is currently no way for the queriers and rulers to know how large the tenant shard was previously, and as a result, they potentially miss an ingester with data for that tenant.
-The query-ingesters-within period, which is used to select the ingesters that might have received series since 'now - query ingesters within', doesn't work correctly for finding tenant shards if the tenant shard size is decreased.
+The blocks-storage.tsdb.retention-period, which is used to select the ingesters that might have received series since 'now - blocks-storage.tsdb.retention-period', doesn't work correctly for finding tenant shards if the tenant shard size is decreased.

 Although decreasing the tenant shard size is not supported, consider the following workaround:

 1. Disable shuffle sharding on the read path via `-querier.shuffle-sharding-ingesters-enabled=false`.
 1. Decrease the configured tenant shard size.
-1. Wait for at least the amount of time specified via `-querier.query-ingesters-within`.
+1. Wait for at least the amount of time specified via `-blocks-storage.tsdb.retention-period`.
 1. Re-enable shuffle sharding on the read path via `-querier.shuffle-sharding-ingesters-enabled=true`.

 ### Query-frontend and query-scheduler shuffle sharding